 Energy and climate represent two of the most important business challenges of this century.
-Energy—its generation, use and transmission—is critical to the global economy and personal advancement.
+Energy—its generation, use and transmission—is critical to both the global economy and individual advancement.
 Finding ways to help emerging economies meet rising demand for energy is essential for economic and human development.

-Since 2005, Ecomagination has become one of GE’s most successful cross-company initiatives.
-We have invested $15 billion in R&D and generated almost $200 billion in revenues from Ecomagination-qualified products.
+Since 2005, Ecomagination has become one of GE’s most successful initiatives: We have invested $20 billion in R&D and generated $270 billion in revenues from Ecomagination-qualified products.

 For example, in 2016, GE, in partnership with EDF Energy, made history and won a Guinness World Records™ title for powering the world’s most efficient combined-cycle power plant in Bouchain, France, with the Ecomagination-qualified 9HA.01 turbine—with a measured efficiency of 62%.
 The enhanced efficiency is achieved by running at higher temperatures made possible by using advanced materials, better thermal barrier coatings and more sophisticated cooling technology, boosted by the superior aerodynamics of the turbine’s curved blades.
 As a result, customers can respond quickly to grid demand fluctuations, integrating renewables as necessary.

 Today we continue to measure our progress on resource efficiency through our 2020 commitments: to invest an additional $10 billion in Ecomagination R&D and reduce our greenhouse gas emissions and freshwater use by 20%, from the 2011 baselines.
 Within our own operations, we have reduced our GHG emissions by 18% and freshwater use by 29% through 2016, from the 2011 baseline.